barooahn/Materials-Share-JS/README.md

 Share material - display in public or not

-User Profile - Display users Materials
+User Profile - Display users Materials - done

 Update Material - new fields or remove / edit existing fields